pivotal-cf/pcf-release-notes/p1-v1.2/opsmanager_ki.html.md

 * Products should not be imported while an installation is occurring
 * Products should not be deleted while other products are simultaneously being modified.
 Instead, apply the changes separately.
 * You cannot install a 1.1 product in the 1.2 Ops Manager.
 (Imported 1.1 installations will function properly.)
+* Deleting an installation can result in reconciliation issues if Ops Manager is paused during the delete.
+VMs must be manually deleted from vCenter.

 ##Tips